distribution/distribution/docs/spec/auth/scope.md

 a refresh token the passed in audience must match the audience defined for the refresh token.
 The audience (resource provider) is provided using the `service` field.
-Multiple resource scopes may be provided using multiple `scope` fields.
-The fields may be passed in as either `GET` query parameters or `POST` form parameters.
+Multiple resource scopes may be provided using multiple `scope` fields on the `GET` request.
+The `POST` request only takes in a single `scope` field but may use the resource scope list format to specify multiple resource scopes.

 ### Resource Scope Grammar

 ```
+resourcescopelist       := resourcescope [ ',' action ]* [ ',' resourcescope]*
-resourcescope           := resourcetype  ":" resourcename  ":" resourceactions
+resourcescope           := resourcetype  ":" resourcename  ":" action
 resourcetype            := /[a-z]*/
 resourcename            := component [ '/' component ]*
-resourceactions         := action [ ',' action ]*
 action                  := /[a-z]*/
 component               := alpha-numeric [separator alpha-numeric]*
 alpha-numeric           := /[a-z0-9]+/